tadad/real-democracy/content/writing/tech-and-the-legal-system.md

 ---
-title: Technology and the Future of the Legal System
+title: Technology and the Legal System
 date: '2025-08-06'
-description: How AI and blockchains will save the legal system
+description: AI and blockchains will save the courts
 # tags: ['blockchain', 'government']
 ---